Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 ![Alt text](BHzGVskWGS_3jEcYYi6miQ.png)

-Notably, transformers exhibit scalability, efficiently handling long-range dependencies and large datasets, making them versatile for a range of applications in natural language processing and beyond.
+Notably, transformers exhibit scalability, efficiently handling long-range dependencies and large datasets, making them versatile for a range of applications in NLP, Computer Vision and beyond.
 Another advantage of transformers over RNNs is that it computes the input data parallely, while generating the output sequentially.

 ## Self Attention
 The key innovation of transformers is their self-attention mechanism, which enables transformers to `capture long-range dependencies in data`, making them well-suited for tasks involving sequences.